codurance/site/src/_posts/2019-04-29-state-of-the-art-jenkins-github-docker.md

 ## The app

-I’ve created [a simple Node.js web application](https://github.com/codurance/jenkins-pipeline-blog) to serve as an example.
-This app has no external dependency to keep the build simple.
-If there is interest I will write a followup about extending this configuration to cope with external dependencies such as databases or other services without compromising isolation.
-[Tweet me @jaramir](https://twitter.com/jaramir).
+I’ve created [a Node.js web application](https://github.com/codurance/jenkins-pipeline-blog) to serve as an example.
+To keep the build simple the app has no external runtime dependencies, such as databases or services.
+It is possible to extend this configuration to cope with external dependencies without compromising isolation; for example by provisioning dependencies with Docker Compose.

 ## The Dockerfile